 Stress and hair loss

-Telogen effluvium is similar, except this hair loss occurs during the telogen or resting phase.
-It is not a myth that stress can cause hair loss.
+The most common form of diffuse hair loss is telogen effluvium which occurs during the telogen or resting phase.
+Stress can cause hair loss, it is not a myth .
 Any type of physical, mental, or emotional stress can cause hair to fall out.
 Probably the most common stress that precipitates this is pregnancy.
 Others include

 This hair loss is also reversible with the hair usually growing back within 2-6 months after the condition resolves or is treated.